apkiys/github-3.12-chris/README.md

 11. Run "serverless remove" after deployment finish to remove items in AWS.

 ## Create CI/CD pipeline
-12. Add "node_module" and ".serverless" into .gitignore file.
+12. Add "node_modules" and ".serverless" into .gitignore file.
 13. Create "main.yml" file and input and save the relevant code in ".github/workflows".
 14. Run "npm install jest --save-dev".
 15. Create a index.test.js file and input and save the relevant code.